 Timing of the Purchase

 If you live in a community property state and purchased the winning lottery ticket while you were still married, you likely have to give your divorced wife half of the winnings.
 If you purchased the ticket with funds that were given to you or that you inherited, then you can keep everything you’ve won -- even if you were still married when you bought it.
-The only time this wouldn’t apply, according to attorney Michael Murray of Austin, Texas, is if the winnings were specifically set aside as your sole property as part of the divorce agreement.
+The only time this wouldn’t apply is if the winnings were specifically set aside as your sole property as part of the divorce agreement.

 Determining Community Property